 Computer Computer education is an integral part of our curriculum in the Lower School.
 The Computer Program in Kindergarten introduces the children to the basic computer parts and how a computer functions; using appropriate software the children enjoy learning.
 The computers are integrated into the activities of the classroom and the children are brought into the Computer Lab for one period each week.
-The Computer Program has been modified this year due to COVID-19.
-The computer teacher will bring in Chromebooks for each child.
-The children will not go to the Computer Lab.

 Physical Education Our philosophy within Kindergarten Physical Education is to create an enjoyable learning environment.
 At this age level we will encourage the students to explore their own space with close teacher interaction.
 They will develop their fundamental skills as well as learn cooperative play through organizational games.
-The Physical Education Program has been modified this year due to COVID-19.
-There will be no physical contact between the children (e.g. no contact sports or games).